Legrandgroup/remote-access-tunnelling-dev/INSTALL.md

 ### Manually testing the connection from an master dev

-In order to first test that a master dev properly connects to the RDV server, we will run the following command from a terminal on the RPI:
+In order to first test that a master dev properly connects to the RDV server, we will run the following command from a terminal on the RPI, as user pi:
 ```
 ./masterdev_script.py -d
 ```